Updated March 17, 2023

 An interesting thing about for statement is that any one of these may be omitted.
 We can, for example, use a loop variable declared elsewhere.
 This is fine and has the same effect.

 But now the count variable is visible beyond the for statement, again potentially a source of bugs.
 You should always try to keep a variable as limited and local as possible.
 Still, this is legal if you need it.
 You can also omit the expression by updating the loop variable.

 Again, this is fine, but what might be somewhat surprising is that you can even omit the loops condition expression itself.

 It can also be used to break out of the loop statement and causes execution to commence following the loop.
 This works just as well with a while statement, by the way.
-This now is again equivalent to the original while statement, as well as the original for statement with three parts of the for statement neatly in line.
+This now is again equivalent to the original while statement and the original for statement with three parts of the for statement neatly in line.

 Conclusion – for Loop in C

-- The primary statements provided by the C programming language for selection and iteration.
+- The primary statements are provided by the C programming language for selection and iteration.

-- Significance of loops in the different programming languages is enormous; they will enable us to minimize the number of lines within a program, producing our program more understandable and as well, effective.
+- The significance of loops in the different programming languages is enormous; they will enable us to minimize the number of lines within a program, producing our program more understandable and as well, effective.